 Here’s What You’ll Need:

 - Repair Manual

 - Basic Hand Tools

 - Rags and Hand Cleaner

 Every vehicle is different.
-When it comes to maintenance and repairs, always follow the vehicle's owner's manual.
+Always follow the owner’s manual when it comes to maintenance and repairs.

 Safety should be your number one priority.
 Don’t smoke, drink alcoholic beverages, or wear a necktie while working on the car.
 Watch out for hot objects, sharp instruments, hazardous materials and other potential safety hazards in and around your workspace.

 Don’t work with a Philips when the job calls for a flat.
 Substituting tools can compromise your safety or your vehicle’s performance.

 Finally, when the fun turns to frustration, or if the job requires specialized knowledge beyond your capabilities, please do not attempt it yourself.
 Talk to a professional mechanic or installer.